 The number six, which is related to the hexagram’s six vertices, represents protection.
-Mezuzos in the Middle Ages were engraved with six-edged shapes because the number six is considered a number that prevents the entry of demons and pests.
-The mezuzah marks a territory that divides beyond the threshold into 'dangerous' and the space inside the building into 'safe' under Divine supervision.
-Many mezuzahs that consisted of a decorated mezuzah house and even an inner parchment decorated with magical symbols and names of angels were made of wood, therefore many of them did not survive and had difficulty providing relevant objects for research.
-It is possible that the use of mezuzahs with magical symbols and inscriptions was an ancient practice that allowed the penetration of additional objects that were fixed in the walls and represented protection such as the canopy stone.
+Mezuzahs made in the Middle Ages were often engraved with six-edged shapes because the number six is considered a number that prevents the entry of demons and evil spirits.
+The mezuzah marks a territory that divides the area beyond the threshold as dangerous and the space inside the building as safe and under divine protection.
+Many decorated mezuzah houses were made of wood, and so they, and the inner parchments that were also sometimes decorated with magical symbols and names of angels, did not survive and it is difficult to find relevant objects for research purposes.
+It is possible that the use of mezuzahs with magical symbols and inscriptions was an ancient practice that allowed the penetration of additional objects that were fixed in the walls and represented protection such as the huppah stone.